martinjankov/whp-hide-posts/README.md

 When you create new or edit post, you can choose on which archive page to hide that post as well as on the home page.

+NOTE: The option to hide post from REST API added in version 0.4.3 is now removed in version 0.5 due to conflict with Guttenberg save / update post funcionality.
+It will stay removed until a permanent fix is found for this issue.

 == Installation ==

 1. Upload the `whp-hide-posts` folder to the `/wp-content/plugins/` directory